Dalmadoodle Grooming Guide: Expert Tips for a Shiny, Healthy Coat

 • Stubbornness: They may inherit a streak of stubbornness from the Dalmatian side.
 Patience and persistence are key.

-• Separation Anxiety: Avoid leaving them alone for long periods to prevent anxiety-related behaviors.
+• Separation Anxiety: Avoid leaving them alone for long periods to prevent anxiety-related behaviours.

 Advanced Training and Tricks